frank038/wbar/README.md

 There is a porting of wbar to the Gtk4 gui in the releases page, because the gtk3 version freeze completely for unknown reasons.
 Some features haven't been implemented: no notes, no timer, and no other things.
 Requirements: gtk4-layer-shell + python3 binding + other if the case (see below).

 Features:
-- application menu (at left)
+- application menu
 - clock
 - clipboard (with history)
 - tray
 - volume
 - notifications (with history)
-- a simple timer
+- a simple timer (gtk3 version)
 - command outputs
-- a graphical configurator (at right)
+- a graphical configurator
-- sticky notes
+- sticky notes (gtk3 version)

 Requirements:
 - a wayland display server with layer-shell support
 - python3
-- gtk3 python bindings
+- gtk3/gtk4 python bindings
 - PIL for the tray section (only for the gtk3 version)
 - wl-clipboard for the clipboard (wl-paste and wl-copy are needed)
 - pactl for volume applet (amixer is supported; read below for more)